jwuphysics/jwuphysics.github.io/_posts/2020-05-21-exploring-galaxies-with-deep-learning.md

 ---

-*This post was migrated to my new blog on 2025-04-23* {: .notice}
+*This post first appeared on my old blog, and then on [Substack](https://jwuphysics.substack.com/p/deep-learning-with-galaxy-images), before migrating here on 2025-04-23*
+{: .notice}